Carol Cram in Sirmione on Lake Garda in northern Italy

 Farewell to Sirmione

-Our visit to Sirmione had been short but definitely worthwhile.
-I’d like to return in the summer when swimming in the lake is allegedly fantastic, although the crowds in the old town are even denser.
 However, even in summer, if you stay overnight you’ll likely have the streets to yourself in the evening and early morning, which more than makes up for having to dodge fellow tourists during the busy midday hours.

 Choosing a Place to Stay in Sirmione

 Sirmione has plenty of hotels to choose from.
-You can sleep in the old town like we did (recommended), choose a place along the lake shore that stretches either side of the peninsula, or select one of the many hotels located on the long road that bisects the peninsula to end at the bridge leading to the old town.
+You can sleep in the old town like we did (recommended), choose a place along the lake shore that stretches either side of the peninsula, or select one of the many hotels located on the long road that bisects the peninsula to end at the bridge leading to the town.

 Most of hotels in the old town are pretty pricey, with rates at some of the five-star villas stratospheric.
 Here are some options: